sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-parquet.rst

 Dataset Creation
 ----------------

 Navigate to the ``Datasets`` tab in your application where you want to create a new dataset.
-Click on the ``Create"`` button and choose the dataset type from the pop-up.
+Click on the ``Create`` button and choose the dataset type from the pop-up.
 It will navigate you to create dataset page of type Parquet.
 Now, we create a dataset for people.parquet which is a Parquet file.

 .. figure:: ../../_assets/tutorials/dataset/CreateDatasetParquet.png
    :alt: Dataset